danilo-alm/debinstall/README.md

 # How to use it

 The script depends on `debootstrap` and arch-specific utilities such as `arch-chroot` and `genfstab`.
 Before running it, install `debootstrap` through your package manager and if you aren't on arch, install `arch-install-scripts`.
-The script was tested using [Arch Linux's ISO](https://archlinux.org/download/) on a virtual machine.
+The script was tested using [Arch Linux's ISO](https://archlinux.org/download/) on a virtual machine and on "bare metal" (my current install).

 First, download the script:
 ```sh